How Far Is the Moon?

 How far is the moon?

-The moon is about one-quarter of 1 million miles away from Earth.
+That’s how we know that the moon is about one-quarter of 1 million miles away from Earth.
 It’s such a big gap that you can just about fit all the 7 other planets in our solar system in between.

 two lasers on the poles, and measuring the angle to the iss reflector then the distance from the pole to pole, and the same for the equators and should give the exact distance of the curvature of the earth. a radar refection, and laser, is too distant to measure